 - Bake for 1¼ - 1½ hours at 180°C / 350°F until a fork slides in and out of the middle easily.

-- This is really a quick and dirty version of how to make this beautiful dish.
+- This is a quick version of how to make this beautiful dish.
 I rarely have the time to fuss with layering but if you want to perfect this dish, you could do alternating layers of potato, then onion, garlic, oil, seasoning, back to potato and so on with additional layers.
 Then you save the best-looking slices of potato for the top layer and lay them in an artful pattern.
 This is not essential, but it is the traditional way of making this dish.
 When the flavour is good, I’m not sure anyone really notices the perfect layers so I don’t bother with this extra faff!

 - At the end of the cooking time, check that the potatoes are cooked by sliding a fork into the middle.
 If it goes in and out easily without resistance, then the potatoes are cooked enough.
 If you feel any firmness or resistance, then pop it in the oven for a little longer until they are soft.